-The Wake Forest School of Medicine Department of Molecular Genetics and Genomics offers the Ph.D. degree through the Graduate School of Wake Forest University.
+The Wake Forest University School of Medicine Program in Molecular Genetics and Genomics offers the Ph.D. degree through the Graduate School of Wake Forest University.
 As part of the Molecular and Cellular Biosciences (MCB) track, our training program is designed to provide students with a well-rounded first-year curriculum, followed by a focused, genomics-based curriculum.

 Learn more about the program requirements